 By Rabbi Avi S. Olitzky

-Rabbi Avi S. Olitzky is a senior rabbi of Beth El Synagogue in St. Louis Park, Minn.
+Rabbi Avi S. Olitzky is rabbi of Beth El Synagogue in St. Louis Park, Minn.